 Brand Collaboration: AIM Progress

-The Coca-Cola Company is a leading member of AIM-PROGRESS, a forum of 44 fast-moving consumer goods manufacturers and suppliers working together to promote responsible sourcing practices.
+The Coca-Cola Company is a leading member of AIM-PROGRESS, a forum of fast-moving consumer goods manufacturers and suppliers working together to promote responsible sourcing practices.
 Through AIM-PROGRESS's joint training initiative, members conduct in-person and virtual supplier training sessions around the world.
-During these day-long events, business leaders from participating companies provide perspective on why responsible sourcing is important to customers, stakeholders and sustainable businesses

 Trainings cover the four major pillars of responsible sourcing: human rights and labor standards, health and safety, environmental compliance and business integrity.
-The sessions also provide a forum for suppliers to ask questions, share best practices and learn from each other..
-To date the sessions have reached approximately 2,500 suppliers. .
+The sessions also provide a forum for suppliers to ask questions, share best practices and learn from each other.
 Over the last few years The

 Member companies recognize supplier audits completed on behalf of another company through a framework called Mutual Recognition.
 Recognizing audits conducted on behalf of another company reduces audit fatigue, reduces time and costs on the part of suppliers and shifts the focus from auditing to performance.

 Each year AIM-PROGRESS conducts an annual benchmarking survey to track progress among members, identify trends and share best practices.
-The executive summary is available online and outlines member activities including conducting over 9,000 audits in 2014 and increased their focus on corrective actions and remediation.
+The executive summary is available online and outlines member activities including audits and activities on corrective actions and remediation.